Reading Strategy

 In school, we have developed a reading offer to ensure that every child becomes a fluent, confident and enthusiastic reader with opportunities to read, discuss and listen to stories.

-*Your child will receive a Daily reading lesson at least 4 days a week, where they will be taught specific reading skills.
+*Your child will receive a Daily reading lesson 5 days a week, where they will be taught a range of reading skills.

 *Your child’s teacher will read a story from the Reading Spine to the whole class every day.

-*There will be opportunities to read in EVERY lesson (including Maths, Geography, History, Science etc)
+*There will be opportunities to read across other subjects with the use of high-quality texts (History, Geography, Science etc)

 At home